YJPL/film-storyboards/_pages/contact.md

 _**Film Storyboards**_ is a one person studio focusing on production design and [visual storytelling](https://film-storyboards.com/portfolio "Film Storyboards and Production Design Portfolio").
 I draw for film, animation, and cross media projects.

-In addition to storyboarding, the practice also provides production companies with concept art, character visual development and set design.
+In addition to storyboarding, the practice also provides production companies with concept art, character visual development, and set design.

 Contact: _Yves Capelle_